SmokinCaterpillar/pypet/doc/source/index.rst

 they will be deleted after the completed tests) and `--folder=` to specify a folder where to store the hdf5 files instead of the temporary one.

+If you do not want to browse to your installation folder, you can also download :download:`all_tests.py <../../pypet/tests/all_tests.py>`.

 ===================
 Indices and Tables